openhab/openhab-addons/addons/io/org.openhab.io.homekit/README.md

 org.openhab.homekit:networkInterface=192.168.0.6
 ```

-The following additional settings can be added or edited in PaperUI after switching to expert mode:
+The following additional settings can be added or edited in Paper UI after switching to expert mode:

 ```
 org.openhab.homekit:name=openHAB